sanyaade-teachings/cloud-connection/Examples/README.md

 * Unlock a standard achievement
 * Submit a score to a leaderboard

-Initialisation of the Plugin is taken care of in **PluginMain.cpp**, (see the `OnInitEnginePlugin()` method).
+Initialisation of the Plugin is taken care of in `PluginMain.cpp`, see the `OnInitEnginePlugin()` method.

+Notable files:

+* `Source\CloudConnectionGUI.cpp`
+* `Source\CloudConnectionGUI.hpp`

-All of the Google interaction in this application happens inside **CloudConnectionGUI.cpp**
+All of the Google interaction in this application happens inside `CloudConnectionGUI.cpp`

-**CloudConnectionGUI.cpp** creates a GUI using the Vision xml GUI system allows you to give commands to the Google Play Games service.
+`CloudConnectionGUI.cpp` creates a GUI using the Vision xml GUI system allows you to give commands to the Google Play Games service.

 This class also inherits from `IVisCallbackHandler_cl` so that it can listen for the Callbacks made by the Cloud Connection Plugin.